Tag Archives: Mississippi River Trail town

 Sheldon Morgan discovered the sport of mountain biking in the late 1980s and has been doing it ever since.
 Now, he rides his mountain bike and organizes rides here in Winona.

-Trails can be a great therapy for kids when visiting the area.
+Trails can be an excellent therapy for kids when visiting the area.
 According to Sheldon Morgan, mountain biking could be great therapy for kids who’ve lost touch with their roots and with nature.
 “There’s a lot of stress on teenagers these days.
 It’s higher than ever because of social media and access to all kinds of media,” he said.
 “They need to re-engage with the world.”

 Sheldon points out that parents and peers can do a lot to encourage kids, maybe by first getting on a bike.
 “The city has to provide the infrastructure, but parents and peers bring kids in.”
 That’s how he learned.
 “My whole family was very active in outdoor sports.
 It’s in my DNA, I think?”